 Amazon Mexico was launched in 2013.
 It took no time for it to quickly blossom, becoming the second largest ecommerce platform in Mexico with a 57% user share.

 Whether you’re getting ready to launch a new ecommerce business or have been selling online for years, online marketplaces should be a central part of your strategy.

-And thankfully, it can be relatively painless to get started with this business model.
+Thankfully, it can be relatively painless to get started with this business model.
 You can launch quickly, reach built-in audiences immediately and take advantage of established programs that make it easy to market, sell and fulfill within each platform.

 By following the steps in this guide, you can be selling on these popular platforms in no time.

-From there, you can move on to bigger and bolder strategies that will help get your own products in front of millions of purchase-ready consumers — perhaps even more than you dreamed possible.
+From there, you can move on to bigger and bolder strategies that will help get your products in front of millions of purchase-ready consumers — perhaps even more than you dreamed possible.

 Although it may all seem daunting at the outset, trust us: Once you start to experience the profit potential and streamlined functionality of selling on online marketplaces, you’ll never look back.